Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Wasserstein Distributionally Robust Estimation

+The proof of this fact is a simple application of \cite[Theorem~3.8(i)]{shafieezadeh2023new} and is therefore omitted.
 In the rest of Section~\ref{sec:distr:rob:p=2}, we will concentrate on the dual formulation \eqref{eq:dro:dual:uni} and study the conditions under which \eqref{eq:dro:dual:uni} is concave in $u$, and the norm of its optimal solution $u_\star$ is in the order of $\sqrt{n}$.
 In particular, the $\sqrt{n}\,$-growth rate of $u_\star$ will allow us to guarantee that, after the rescaling $u \to u\sqrt{n}$, the variable $u$ can be restricted without loss of generality to a convex compact set $\mathcal S_u$.
 Recall from Section~\ref{sec:cgmt} that the concavity in $u$, together with the convexity and compactness of $\mathcal S_u$ are essential in the high-dimensional error analysis using the CGMT framework.
 It turns out that both properties hold as long as the ambiguity radius $\varepsilon$ satisfies a mild upper-bound, which will be presented in Lemmas~\ref{lemma:convexity} and \ref{lemma:growthrates}.
-These results build upon the results presented in \cite{blanchet2018optimal}, and require the following assumption on the set $\Theta$.
+These results build upon the work \cite{blanchet2018optimal}, and require the following assumption on the set $\Theta$.